Velgika/Metodosfiables/README.md

 ## Summary

-VeriFAI: Because Justice Needs Proof, Not Guesses. ⚖️
+VeriFAI: Testing the experts! ⚖️

 Judges aren't scientists, but they must guard the truth.
 VeriFAI bridges that gap.
 Our app evaluates expert testimony through the 4 pillars of reliability: testing, peer review, error rates, and consensus.